metaf/yougroove/README.md

 # yougroove
-Use flask/redis/react to make a better youtube playlist manager with party mode
+Use flask/redis/react to make a youtube queue manager with party mode